-What are the best practices for backing up and restoring Microsoft SQL databases off of a Datto SIRIS device?
+What are the best practices for backing up and restoring Microsoft SQL databases with a Datto backup appliance?

 - Datto SIRIS